H. Daudi Mokinyo

-Haron Daudi Mokinyo ole Loolpisia (1912 - 19 July 1982) is the first Maasai clergyman of the Anglican Church of Kenya, ordained in 1951 in All Saints' Cathedral, Nairobi.
+Haron Daudi Mokinyo ole Loolpisia (1912 – 19 July 1982) was the first Maasai clergyman of the Anglican Church of Kenya, ordained in 1951 in All Saints' Cathedral, Nairobi.
 He was also the first Maasai to own a ranch during the colonial period in 1950.
 He owned a 4000-acre ranch called Oloisur which was located near Toroka station on the Magadi branch railway.
 His ranch was home to over 200 exotic breeds of cows.

 Family

 Haron Daudi Mokinyo Loolpisia was born in Loita in 1912.
-He was born in a family of four children, one brother and two sisters.
+He was born in a family of four children.
+He has one brother and two sisters.

 Education and career

-He went to Narok school in Narok in 1926, at that time, parents of the students were giving out cows to the school to provide milk.
+He went to Narok school in Narok in 1926.
+At that time, parents of the students were giving out cows to the school to provide milk.
 His father went to school to be with him due to his young age.
 Eventually, the school employed Daudi's father as a casual worker, where he learned how to read and write.
 In 1952, Reverend Daudi attended a Divinity school in Limuru, today known as Limuru school of theology.
 While in divinity school, Reverend Mokinyo worked with Reverend Manasses Kuria for one year.
 In 1951 he was ordained as a deacon at All Saints' Cathedral, Nairobi.
 He was posted to Emmanuel Church in Kajiado.
 He went back to college after one year, and graduated in 1954, after which he was ordained in 1955 at Emmanuel church.